 - You can substitute dried herbs for the fresh herbs by reducing the quantities to 1 tsp. each.

-The pie can be assembled up to one day in advance.
+The spring pot pie can be assembled up to one day in advance.
 Store in the refrigerator until you are ready to bake.
 Add an additional 10 minutes to the baking time.

 - Salad – any type of crisp green salad.

-- Carrots, or any other Spring vegetable that is not already included in this pot pie.
+- Carrots, or any other Spring vegetables that is not already included in this pot pie.

 Pot pie is best the day it is baked.
 Storing and reheating will cause the crust to become a bit soggy.
 You can microwave leftovers just know that the pie crust will soften.